mabuonomo/mabuonomo.github.io/_posts/2020-01-01-tutorial-nestjs-grpc.markdown

 ---

 ## Overview
 For a long period of time, REST API has dominated the web programming world until gRPC came and disrupt the industry.
 There are numerous posts online discussing the advantages of gRPC and comparing it with REST, so I am not going to make redundant comments on this point.
 My understanding is that gRPC inherits the functionality of REST and extended it with faster, lighter and more flexible service.
-In this post, let’s take a glance of gRPC and implement a simple service using Golang.
+In this post, let’s take a glance of gRPC and implement a simple service using NestJS.

 Comparing to traditional REST API, the client communicates with the server by specify a bunch of constraints, like sending to a specific url and specify what kind of operations like PUT, POST, GET.
 I think gRPC in a way abstracts the idea and defines the communication by simply calling functions in which messages are defined in protobuf format.